hello-antonio/FEND-portfolio-site/README.md

   - Axe Accessability tool (Chrome Extension)
   - Lighthouse (Chrome Extension)
   - Live Server (VSC Extension) great tool to run localhost and watch for file changes refreshes browser, _is magical_
-  - Autoprefixer for css
+  - Autoprefixer CSS
-  - Beutify
+  - Beautify

 ## Support

-Browser support works with the latest and the gretest.
+Browser support works with the latest and the greatest.

 ## TODO
   - Redesign given mock-up design (I'll try to do my best!)